Level 5 Drywall Finish, What You Need to Know

 How many coats are in a level 5 drywall finish?
 There are three coats of joint compound, then a skim coat creating the smooth level 5 finish.

-Level 5 Drywall Finish
+Level 5 Drywall Finishing

 The end result is drywall with a smooth, uniform surface that looks great under any conditions, such as severe lighting conditions, shadows, or high gloss paint.